an0n4ce/CTF-Write-Ups/TamilCTF2021/CringeJS/README.md

 ![](image/chall.png)

-When we looking in the webpage there is a login portal, we don't have any credentials to login in.
+When we looking in the webpage there is a login portal, we don't have any credentials to login.

 ![](image/web.png)